 What is a leprechaun trap?

-The goal is to make a trap that can catch a leprechaun because they are good luck.
-The beauty of it is you can make anything you want out of whatever you want!
+The goal is to make a trap that can catch a leprechaun.
+You want to catch a leprechaun because they are good luck.
+The beauty of this St. Patrick’s Day craft is you can make anything you want out of whatever you want!
 Some leprechauns are known to play tricks, however the one we are trying to catch at our house has not performed any sort of trick and I don’t anticipate this happening, ever, haha!

 How to make a leprechaun trap?

 The first year we made a leprechaun trap out of Duplo blocks as it was a last minute thing right before bed.
 I told you, it really doesn’t have to be fancy.
-Lego works great too!
-Last year we were at the cabin and we made one out of a cardboard box and kindling!
+Lego and Magnetic Tiles work great too!
+One year we were at the cabin and we made our leprechaun trap out of a cardboard box and kindling!
 So easy!!
 If you’re stuck for ideas just google “leprechaun trap” and you’ll find all sorts of inspiration!

-We covered a shoe box in green paper, made some rainbows with beads (beading is great for kids), cut out some clovers, added a pot of “gold” (you can use anything, beads, jewels, whatever you find at home), and made a ladder out of coloured popsicle sticks.
+We covered a shoe box in green paper, made some rainbows with beads (beading is great for kids), cut out some clovers, added a pot of “gold” (you can use anything, beads, jewels, whatever you find at home).
+We made a ladder out of coloured popsicle sticks.
 You could also make a ladder out of string, twigs or paper.
-I love how colourful our leprechaun trap was.
+I love how colourful this leprechaun trap turned out.

 What happens when you don’t catch the leprechaun?

-We have yet to catch a leprechaun, but every time we try, he always leaves a note and some chocolate gold coins or loonies for trying!
+We have yet to catch a leprechaun, but every time we try, he always leaves a note and some chocolate gold coins or real coins (often a loonie) for trying!
 Our note usually says something along the lines of “Happy St. Patrick’s Day!
-You didn’t catch me this time, but here are a few gold coins for trying!
+You didn’t catch me this time, but here’s some gold for trying!
 Better luck next year!”
-I saw this note online and thought it was cute!
+If you’ve been here a while, you know I really get into my crafting, so I made this fun FREE printable to make mom’ing even easier for you!
+It’s a leprechaun note and colouring page!
+Click the image below or click HERE to download it!

-There are only 3 things you can’t forget when making your leprechaun trap:
+For the parent, there are only 3 things you can’t forget with your leprechaun trap:

 1. Note